Welcome to Beech!

 T.As: Mrs Mudd & Mrs Perrett

-This half-term, our topic will be: Changing Times (Stuart Britain).
+This half-term, our topic will have a geography focus of Europe.
+This will allow us the opportunity to learn about the key physical and human aspects of geography within European countries.
 For more information about this, please click the link to our class newsletter.

 Homework will be set on a Friday and needs to be returned by the following Tuesday.
 Part of each child's homework is to read at least three times a week and record it in their Reading Record.

-Our P.E topics this term will be gymnastics and dance.
+Our P.E topics this term will be cricket and athletics.

 Check this page for regular up-dates of our work and adventures!